(or you may download a PDF copy here)

 Day 2 (Monday, September 16)

 This morning, after an orientation to the Dalmatian Coast and Croatia, we explore charming Rovinj, one of Croatia's most beautiful seaside towns.
 It's built on a tiny peninsula – formerly an island – and boasts lively cafés, stairstep streets, artist studios and some of the best ice cream on the Adriatic.
 Take a boat ride to a nearby island; explore the Cathedral of St. Eufemija, with its campanile inspired by the tower in Venice's St. Mark's Square; and admire the compact old town from its seaside promenade.
 OVERNIGHT ROVINJ

 Day 3 (Tuesday, September 17)

 Day 4 (Wednesday, September 18)

-This morning we leave the Istrian Peninsula.
-By noon we are in Novi Vinodolski, an old resort on the Adriatic, for a break and lunch.
-In mid-afternoon we leave the coast and enter the limestone-clad uplands called the karst.
-Our destination: Plitvička Jazera, adjacent to Croatia's most renowned national park, the UNESCO-listed Plitvička Lakes National Park.
+This morning we make our last Istrian Peninsula visit, to the spectacularly preserved Roman arena in Pula.
+Then we leave the coast and enter the limestone-clad uplands called the karst.
+Our destination: Plitvička Jazera, in Croatia's most renowned national park, the UNESCO-listed Plitvička Lakes National Park.
 At day's end we check into our comfortable hotel on the edge of the park and have DINNER.
 OVERNIGHT PLITVICKA

 Day 5 (Thursday, September 19)

 We spend all day visiting the remarkable Plitvička Lakes National Park – 16 lovely lakes in a mountain valley, each joined to the next by plunging waterfalls.
 On foot across sturdy boardwalks and by boat we get to know this gorgeous part of Croatia.
 Late in the day we return to our hotel where, after a break, we enjoy DINNER.
 OVERNIGHT PLITVICKA

 Day 6 (Friday, September 20)

 Day 7 (Saturday, September 21)

-From Trogir we travel by boat or bus to the handsome port of Split, Croatia's second-largest city.
+From Trogir we travel by bus to the handsome port of Split, Croatia's second-largest city.
 Here we take a guided tour of the palace of the Roman Emperor Diocletian, built in the 300s.
 Today it's an amazing combination of churches, shops, marble-clad streets and apartments dating back to the Middle Ages.
-Later, after LUNCH at an authentic Croatian kanoba (restaurant specializing in typical cuisine), we return to Trogir.
+Later, after LUNCH at an authentic Croatian kanoba (restaurant specializing in typical cuisine), we return to Trogir by ferry.
 OVERNIGHT – TROGIR.